JoelShine/Python-Selenium-google-searcher/README.md

     d ) Now we are ready to do web automation.
 I have used Microsoft Edge Driver for this but you can change the name of the "PATH" according to your browser.

-Now if anyone of you do not have selenium nor python in your computer, then I have also given the .exe version of Main.py to try out.
-But if you are a programmer who is looking for the source code, then please do the requirements.

-To get the exe file, click on the option in this current page which has "main"  with a drop down arrow.
-Then click on the option "Main.exe" and download it (zip file) .

-*Please note after downloading the exe, you have to click on the file "Main" which is an Application.